 If you are starting your own coding business, it’s an important question for you, too:

-How can you increase the barrier of entry of your coding business?
+How can you increase the barrier of entry to your coding business?

 In a recent video, I talked about different ways of increasing the barrier of entry if you are currently creating your first coding business.